What is the AMC National Registry?

 - if the AMC is a Federally regulated AMC; and

-- the number of appraiser panel members who performed work on one or more covered transactions in Texas during the relevant 12-month period, which TALCB has defined as the calendar year immediately preceding the AMC Registry reporting period, or January 1, 2019, through December 31, 2019.
+- the number of appraiser panel members who performed work on one or more covered transactions in Texas during the relevant 12-month period, which TALCB has defined as the calendar year immediately preceding the AMC Registry reporting period for this year, or January 1 through December 31 of the previous year.

 PLEASE NOTE: A “covered transaction” is defined as any consumer credit transaction secured by the consumer’s principal dwelling.